square/connect-api-examples/README.md

 1. Log into your [Sandbox Seller Dashboard](https://squareupsandbox.com/dashboard/) in the browser

-1. If your business has more than 1 location, make sure your select the location provided in the `.env` file from the dropdown on the Dashboard's *Home page*
+1. If your business has more than 1 location, make sure you select the location provided in the `.env` file from the dropdown on the Dashboard's *Home page*

 1. Click on the [Appointments](https://squareupsandbox.com/appointments/) tab on the left-hand side panel